How much does all-on-4 dental implant cost?

 How to avoid ALL-ON-4® problems

 Damage to your teeth in a day with all-on-4 can occur suddenly and gradually.
 A broken fixed bridge may cause discomfort.
 This type of teeth-in-a-day may become damaged in a variety of ways including biting something hard, natural wear of 5 plus years, and tear.
 When a broken and fractured all-on-four bridge, you need immediate care to prevent further damage to the titanium bar and irritation to your gum, lip, cheek, and tongue.
 In general, damage to this type of permanent bridge worsen over time and require more extensive and costly repairs.
 This is because over time a damaged permanent bridge may cause overstress in a specific area, causing a break that may continue to worsen.

-We provide any type of same-day or within 24hrs repair capable of restoring your set of permanent teeth to a functional state.
+We provide any type of repair of All-on-4 dental implants same-day or within 24hrs capable of restoring your set of permanent teeth to a functional state.

 What is All-On-4® Teledentistry?

 ALL-ON-4 Teledentistry provides live video consultation with the doctor!
 Send us an email so we can invite you to download our App and have convenient access to ALL-ON-4 doctor online via mobile live video and text messaging.
 Using secure texting and online live video App technology service can screen your smile profile, have diagnosed your front teeth condition, and go over different possible options all while answering all of your questions.